nsidc/git-training/doc/how-to/built-in-help.md

-# Built-in help
+# Get help from Git

-Git offers built-in documentation that's accessible through `man` or `git` commands.
+Git offers built-in documentation that's accessible through `man` or `git` commands, as well as the ability to make context-aware suggestions to help the user.

 ## How to get help with a command